Thermal runaway: Electrical engineering

 Some electronic components develop lower resistances or lower triggering voltages (for nonlinear resistances) as their internal temperature increases.
 If circuit conditions cause markedly increased current flow in these situations, increased power dissipation may raise the temperature further by Joule heating.
 A vicious circle or positive feedback effect of thermal runaway can cause failure, sometimes in a spectacular fashion (e.g. electrical explosion or fire).
 To prevent these hazards, well-designed electronic systems typically incorporate current limiting protection, such as thermal fuses, circuit breakers, or PTC current limiters.

 To handle larger currents, circuit designers may connect multiple lower-capacity devices (e.g. transistors, diodes, or MOVs) in parallel.
-This technique can work well, but is susceptible to a phenomenon called current hogging, in which the current is not shared equally across all devices.
+This technique can work well, but it is susceptible to a phenomenon called current hogging, in which the current is not shared equally across all devices.
 Typically, one device may have a slightly lower resistance, and thus draws more current, heating it more than its sibling devices, causing its resistance to drop further.
-The electrical load ends up funneling into a single device, which then rapidly fails.
+The electrical load ends up funnelling into a single device, which then rapidly fails.
 Thus, an array of devices may end up no more robust than its weakest component.

 The current-hogging effect can be reduced by carefully matching the characteristics of each paralleled device, or by using other design techniques to balance the electrical load.
 However, maintaining load balance under extreme conditions may not be straightforward.
 Devices with an intrinsic positive temperature coefficient (PTC) of electrical resistance are less prone to current hogging, but thermal runaway can still occur because of poor heat sinking or other problems.

 Many electronic circuits contain special provisions to prevent thermal runaway.
 This is most often seen in transistor biasing arrangements for high-power output stages.
 However, when equipment is used above its designed ambient temperature, thermal runaway can still occur in some cases.
 This occasionally causes equipment failures in hot environments, or when air cooling vents are blocked.